aptuitiv/theme-arlo/README.md

 ### Deploying the Theme

-1. Install packages with `npm i`.
-2. Build the theme with `gulp build`.
-3. Deploy the theme files using the `gulp deploy` command and wait until completed (~30 seconds).
+If you ran `npm run init` as described above then the site files are already built.
+If not, then run `npm run build` to build the files.

+Deploy all of the theme files with `npm run deploy`.
+That will upload the files via FTP to the server.

 ### Set up content snippets for special content